Spontaneous scalarization: Generalizations of scalarization to other fields and instabilities

-As an example, consider vectorized \bh{s} in the theory described by action~\eqref{action_vec_gb}.
+As an example, consider vectorized \bh{s} in the theory described by the action~\eqref{action_vec_gb}.
 Entropy can be a measure of stability for \bh{s}, where higher entropy solutions are favored in terms of stability.
-Entropy of spherically symmetric vectorized \bh{s} were numerically computed by \textcite{Barton:2021wfj}, and \gr \bh{s} were shown to be entropically favored over vectorized ones in all cases.
+Entropies of spherically symmetric vectorized \bh{s} were numerically computed by \textcite{Barton:2021wfj}, and \gr \bh{s} were shown to be entropically favored over vectorized ones in all cases.
 The verdict of stability is not definite without time evolution, but this is a strong indication for the instability of vectorized \bh{s}.
-In contrast, scalarized \bh{s} in scalar-Gauss-Bonnet theories, e.g.,~Eq.~\eqref{actionsgb}, can be entropically favored to the ones in \gr for appropriate coupling functions~\cite{Doneva:2017bvd}, and their stability is also indicated by other methods (see Sec.~\ref{sec:bhs_stability_nr}), which makes the stability of vectorized objects even more suspect.
+In contrast, scalarized \bh{s} in scalar-Gauss-Bonnet theories, such as Eq.~\eqref{actionsgb} can be entropically favored over those in \gr for appropriate coupling functions~\cite{Doneva:2017bvd}, and their stability is also indicated through other methods (see Sec.~\ref{sec:bhs_stability_nr}), which makes the stability of vectorized objects even more suspect.

 Scalarized and vectorized \ns{s} also show major differences.
-For example, the dependence of the strength of vectorization on the \ns mass has no discernible pattern as can be seen in Fig.~\ref{vec_parameter_space}, whereas scalarization occurs in a finite \ns mass interval, and vanishes at the boundary mass values (see Fig.~\ref{fig:DEF_NSmodels_Nonrot}).
-It is also known that while scalarized \ns{s} are continuously connected to those of \gr as the theory parameters are smoothly changed, e.g. in the limit $\beta \to 0$ in Fig.~\ref{fig:DEF_NSmodels_Nonrot}, this is not the case in vectorization~\cite{Ramazanoglu:2017xbl,Minamitsuji:2020pak}.
-The latter is known to be an indication of instability in certain scalarization theories, see~\textcite{Mendes:2016fby}.
-Thus, qualitative differences between scalarized and vectorized objects are also apparent for \ns{s}, and moreover, point to the instability of the vectorized ones.
+For example, the dependence of the strength of vectorization\footnote{There is no analog of the scalar charge in Eq.~\eqref{eq:scalar_charge} for massive scalarization or vectorization theories due to different asymptotic behavior at $r \to \infty$.
+However, ${\cal A}-1$ is a monotonic function of the norm of the vector field in this case and is known to be a good indicator of the deviation of vectorized star structures from those of GR~\cite{Ramazanoglu:2017xbl}.
+Thus, we use it as a measure of vectorization strength.} on the \ns mass has no discernible pattern, as can be seen in Fig.~\ref{vec_parameter_space}, whereas scalarization occurs in a finite \ns mass interval and vanishes at the boundary mass values; see Fig.~\ref{fig:DEF_NSmodels_Nonrot}.
+It is also known that while scalarized \ns{s} are continuously connected to those of \gr as the theory parameters are smoothly changed (for example, in the limit $\beta \to 0$ in Fig.~\ref{fig:DEF_NSmodels_Nonrot}), this is not the case in vectorization~\cite{Ramazanoglu:2017xbl,Minamitsuji:2020pak}.
+The latter is known to be an indication of instability in certain scalarization theories; see~\textcite{Mendes:2016fby}.
+Thus, qualitative differences between scalarized and vectorized objects are also apparent for \ns and, moreover, point to the instability of the vectorized ones.